 Internships are awarded to publications that are members of Georgia Press Association.
 Newspapers that are awarded internship grants are responsible for the hiring of student interns and may choose from their own candidates or from candidates applying for internships through Georgia Press Educational Foundation.

 For the summer of 2018, 15 members of Georgia Press Association were awarded grants to hire interns.
 Could your newspaper use an internship grant next summer?
 Plan for it now.
 Recruit potential interns at your local college or high school and encourage the students to apply through the program.
 Download a host application here: InternshipHostApp2019

 Students interested in internships with a specific newspaper in the summer of 2019 should contact that newspaper to make sure that they are eligible for a grant as a member of Georgia Press Association and that they are applying for a grant through GPEF.
 Newspapers that are awarded grants are responsible for hiring an intern from the GPEF pool of candidates or other candidates.
 Download a student application here: StudentInternApp2019

-Student and newspaper applications will be available on this page later this fall.
-They will be due March 1, 2019.
+Student and newspaper applications are due March 1, 2019.

 Questions?
 Contact Sean Ireland at 770-454-6776.

 How can GPEF help you reach your career goals in journalism?

 Gabe took over the Atlanta Braves beat for The Atlanta Journal-Constitution a few months ago.
 He’s fulfilled a career goal that he talked about when he interviewed for a GPEF scholarship a couple years ago.